 - Display slide 3 of the presentation, Blue Monday, to play Fats Domino’s 1987 live performance, “Blue Monday” Austin City Limits Music Festival.
 Ask students to think about the lyrics and beat.
 After listening to the song, tell students that although the song describes the woes of a working stiff, the quotidian schedule of the workweek is already deeply ingrained in our minds.
 We can all relate to a feeling of trepidation at the beginning of the work or school week, and the happiness we feel on the weekend.

-- Ask students, How can lyrics to a song relate to our emotions?
-Tell students that “Blue Monday” can teach us how lyrics convey common emotions, how we can articulate our emotions when we sing the lyrics, and how the arrangement and playing can accentuate our feelings.
+- After listening to and reading the lyrics of “Blue Monday,” have students fill out the rest of the Blue Monday Emotion Chart describing how Fats Domino feels by adding emotion words, illustrations and emojis to his row as well.
+Ask students, How can lyrics to a song relate to our emotions?
+“Blue Monday” can teach us how lyrics convey common emotions, how we can articulate our emotions when we sing the lyrics, and how the arrangement and playing can accentuate our feelings.
 When the song reaches the chorus, “Saturday morning,” the band plays a triplet pattern creating excitement that we have reached the weekend.

 - Share the handout, About Fats Domino and Dave Bartholomew, with students to build their background knowledge of these two Rock and Roll pioneers.

 - Share with students that Fats Domino was a piano player from New Orleans.
-He was also a charming and gifted lead singer, he was what musicians call the “frontman.”
+He was also a charming and gifted lead singer, he was what musicians call the “front man.”
 Dave Bartholomew was a trumpet player from New Orleans.
-Dave was also a songwriter, record producer, and bandleader.
+Dave was also a songwriter, a record producer and a bandleader.
 Both men grew up playing traditional New Orleans Jazz and Blues music.
-Together, they combined the raw Blues and sophisticated Jazz to create new music, called Rock and Roll.
+Together, they combined the raw Blues and sophisticated Jazz to create a new music genre called Rock and Roll.
 Fats Domino broke the color barrier in pop music as the first African American musician to have a song on the pop charts.
-The team of Domino and Bartholomew sold over 65 million records.
+The team of Domino and Bartholomew sold over 65 million records. *SEAL Soundbite – The collaboration between Fats Domino and Dave Bartholomew is a great example of teamwork and the value of building relationship skills as you go through the creative process.
+Ask: Do you think they always worked smoothly together?
+How do you think they worked through tough times or times when they disagreed on something?
+How did working through these conflicts build their relationship?

-- Distribute the Lyrics: “Blue Monday” to students.
+- Distribute the “Blue Monday” Lyrics to students.
 Discuss the lyrics and how the song is arranged to amplify the lyrics.
 Tell students that “Blue Monday” is a song about the days of the week from the perspective of a working man.
-Tell students they are on the same schedule as the working man in the song, maybe they share some of the feelings or sentiments expressed by the singer.
+Tell students they are on the same schedule as the working man in the song, maybe they share some of the feelings or sentiments expressed by the singer. *SEAL Soundbite – Working a job takes a lot of self-management skills like goal-setting, motivation, stress management and organization skills.
+How do you think Fats Domino got himself through the workweek so that he could enjoy the weekend?
+What do you do to help yourself get through the work/school week?

 - Display slide 6 of the presentation, Blue Monday, to review the echo strategy.
 Practice the lyrics with students by following the Echo Activity: “Blue Monday” instructions.
 Students will sing the song with the teacher who will accompany the students with a piano, guitar, or the video on slide 7, Rhythm and Blues: “Blue Monday.”